camilouribebotta/visual-essays/docs/help.md

 - __eid__:  The Wikidata QID for a species-level taxon name.
 For example, [Q624242](https://www.wikidata.org/entity/Q624242)
 - __max__: The maximum number of specimens to return
 - __reverse__:  Reverses the date sorting within a type group (holotype, isotype, etc).
 By default, multiple specimens within the same type group are sorted by date in ascending order (oldest is first).
-Setting this attribute
+Setting this attribute to `true` will display the most recent first.

 ## ve-graph